 Following the procedure reported for the pure salt selection, similarly, the selection of the binary mixture was again performed by referring to activity coefficients, conductivity and solubility.

 (a) Activity coefficients

-The activity coefficients of salts in mixture are calculated through the Pitzer model adapted to multicomponent systems [41] which is briefly summarized in the following.
+The activity coefficients of salts in mixture are calculated through the Pitzer model adapted to multicomponent systems [39] which is briefly summarized in the supporting information section.